Jan-Henk/Projects/README.md

 # Atari disk drive emulator
 The Seeeduino Xiao board, combined with the CH376S board, works together to emulate a disk drive that Atari 8-bit computers from the home computer era can recognize.
 This setup allows the system to read & write data from & to USB memory devices like thumb drives, making it easy to use modern storage options with older Atari computers.
 # About
-"This project, initiated a few years ago, was a way for me to learn C programming for embedded systems while connecting an Atari 8-bit computer to a USB memory device.
+"This project, kick-started a few years ago, was a way for me to learn C programming for embedded systems while connecting an Atari 8-bit computer to a USB memory device.
 The idea came from my childhood, when I was obsessed with my Atari 600XL.
 I had it upgraded its memory, played around with electronics, and messed with Basic and assembly language.

 In the mid-90s, I got curious about C programming but found it intimidating, so I tried Pascal instead.
 Programming took a backseat until a few years ago.
 That's when I bought a secondhand Atari 600XL and decided to upgrade it with more memory and video enhancements.